This post may contain affiliate links. See my full disclosure here.

 Instead of coating the chicken in flour, I like to season the chicken then sear the chicken first on both sides until the skin crisps up.
 I use flour to help thicken the gravy.
 Here’s the quick breakdown of the recipe.

 - 6 chicken thighs with skin on

-- 1 1/2 cup mushrooms
+- 1 cup mushrooms add more if you like

 - One bunch of baby bok choy cleaned dried and cut lengthwise then quartered

-- pepper for taste
+- salt and pepper for taste